Saturday, 28 February 2026

 - or, if you want to replace the illustration by the portrait of the character, you can open the odt file with LibreOffice or OpenOffice and modify the image before exporting the pdf.

-Nothing complicated with those few steps to follow.
+Nothing complicated with few easy steps to follow.
 Here is how to do that:

 1- Simple PDF charsheets, without illustrations: open and use